oddrationale/ACollectionOfChessWisdom/manuscript/07_The_Endgame.md

 Do not resign prematurely.
 Play for a draw when behind.
 Aside from hopelessly drawn positions, offer a draw only when behind or in time trouble.
 Accept draws only after careful reflection.

 In the endgame, make good use of your king.
 Keep your rooks active.
 They work best from far away.
-Don’t let your rooks idle in defense.
+Don't let your rooks idle in defense.
 Try to create a meaningful passed pawn.
 Convoy it home.
-Don’t make lots of extra queens.
+Don't make lots of extra queens.
 One, or at most, two will do.
 Otherwise, you increase the chance of stalemate.
 With an extra queen, mate as soon as possible.
 If lost, find a stalemate shot, a swindle, or set up a fortress.

 One of the best destroyers of counter-chances is a well advanced passed pawn.
 There is always a danger in letting the enemy have a pawn one square nearer to queening than you have.